-- 14. Lock the cart by turning the locking hub (motor shaft) counterclockwise using a 4 mm Allen wrench or ball driver until the cart stops moving. - 15.
-Pull and rotate travel lock knob 90°, allowing the pin to drop onto the hub, then rotate the locking hub clockwise until the pin engages the hub. - 16.
-Open the three dropping chamber clamps by turning the 5-lobe knobs fully counterclockwise so the clamps are outside the bottom flange of the dropping chamber. - 17.
-Gently lift the chamber off the tripod and set it in its case.
-If the HV and safety ground cables are still connected, take care not to stress them.
+- 21. Lock the cart by turning the locking hub counterclockwise using a 4 mm Allen wrench or ball driver until the cart stops moving. - 22.
+Pull and rotate travel lock knob 90°, allowing the pin to drop onto the hub, then rotate the lock clockwise until the pin engages the hub. - 23.
+Open the three dropping chamber clamps by turning the - 24.
+5-lobe knobs fully counterclockwise so the clamps are outside the bottom flange of the dropping chamber. - 25.
+Lift the chamber off the tripod and set it in its case.

-3.4.5.DROPPING CHAMBER TRIPOD
+3.4.5.TRIPOD

-- 18. Carefully remove the tripod from the interferometer base.
+- 26. Carefully remove the tripod from the interferometer base.
 Remove the legs from the tripod.
-Place the legs in the dropping chamber case along with the tripod tray and feet. - 19.
+Place the legs in the dropping chamber case and the tripod tray in the Superspring case (large 3-lobe knobs toward the outside of the case). - 27.
+Place the brass tripod feet in the Superspring case and the blue pads in the dropping chamber case. - 28.
 Close dropping chamber case and secure all latches.

-3.4.6.INTERFEROMETER BASE
+3.4.6.SUPERSPRING